 3. DIY A/C

 A/C doesn’t have to be expensive; you can DIY it yourself.
-Place a wet sheet over an open window or a shallow tray of ice in front of a fan.
+One great way to beat the heat without air conditioning is to place a wet sheet over an open window or a shallow tray of ice in front of a fan.
 It will cool the air circulating in your room.

 If you can, sleep on the first floor or in the basement.
 Why?
 Heat rises, so the higher up in the house you keep your bed, the warmer it will be.

 Electricity generates heat, so keep as many lights off as you can.
 The same goes for keeping unnecessary items plugged in.
 This will cut down on your energy bill, too!
 Consider changing your lightbulbs out to LED that produce less heat.
 Less heat means less cooling is needed – and thus easier to get by without air conditioning.